Simulating the quantum switch with quantum circuits is computationally hard: Introduction

-A prominent example of indefinite causal order that is responsible for several of these theoretically predicted advantages is the quantum switch~\cite{chiribella2013quantum}, a higher-order transformation that coherently controls the causal order of two quantum channels $A$ and $B$.
-The information-processing advantages of the quantum switch have mostly been shown in comparison with higher-order transformations that act in a fixed order on a single call of quantum channels $A$ and $B$~~\cite{chiribella2012perfect,araujo2015witnessing,zhao2020quantum,bavaresco2021strict}.
-However, their true practical significance hinges on the extent to which these advantages would still hold when comparing the quantum switch with higher-order transformations that use a larger number of calls to the input quantum channels in a fixed order.
+A prominent example of indefinite causal order that is responsible for several of these theoretically predicted advantages is the quantum switch~\cite{chiribella2013quantum}, a higher-order transformation that coherently controls the causal order of two quantum channels.
+The information-processing advantages of the quantum switch have mostly been shown via comparison with higher-order transformations that act in a fixed order on a single call of each input channel~\cite{chiribella2012perfect,araujo2015witnessing,zhao2020quantum,bavaresco2021strict}.
+However, their true practical significance hinges on the extent to which these advantages would still hold when comparing the quantum switch with quantum circuits that use a larger number of calls to its inputs.

+In the context of quantum computation, whether the quantum switch exhibits a true complexity-theoretic advantage depends upon whether its action can be efficiently reproduced by using quantum circuits, given extra queries to the input channels.
+Until now, no exponential separation has been demonstrated between the query complexity of computations using indefinite causal order versus quantum circuits.
+In fact, for unitary channels, the action of the quantum switch can be reproduced by a quantum circuit with just one extra query~\cite{chiribella2013quantum}, significantly limiting the computational power of the quantum switch in this case.
+However, a crucial open question is whether this limitation extends to general quantum channels.

-More concretely, this question can be phrased in terms of the \textit{simulability} of the quantum switch, or more generally, of any higher-order transformation with indefinite causal order:
+More concretely, this question can be phrased in terms of the simulability of the quantum switch, or more generally, of any higher-order transformation with indefinite causal order:

-\begin{displayquote} Can a higher-order transformation with indefinite causal order that acts on arbitrary quantum channels be simulated by standard quantum circuits that have access to more calls of the input quantum channels? \end{displayquote}
+\begin{displayquote} Can a higher-order transformation with indefinite causal order that acts on arbitrary quantum channels be simulated by quantum circuits that have access to more calls of the input quantum channels? \end{displayquote}